movementlabsxyz/movement-hack-temp/src/ch04-01-what-is-ownership.md

 Observe that copying `a` into `b` causes the `main` frame to contain 2 million elements.

 To transfer access to data without copying it, Rust uses **pointers**.
 A pointer is a value that describes a location in memory.
-One common way to make a pointer is to allocate memory in the **heap**.
+The value that a pointer points-to is called its **pointee.** One common way to make a pointer is to allocate memory in the **heap**.
 The heap is a separate region of memory where data can live indefinitely.
 Heap data is not tied to a specific stack frame.
 Rust provides a construct called [`Box`](https://doc.rust-lang.org/std/boxed/index.html) for putting data on the heap.
 For example, we can wrap the million-element array in `Box::new` like this:

 ```aquascope,interpreter
 #fn main() {